lshatok/boilerplate/src/telemetrix/README.txt

 NOTE:  This SNMP Agent is an extension of the Net-SNMP AgentX framework and
        packaged as a bunch of executables along with supporting Shared Objects (.SO's) and configuration files.
-The CITTIO SNMP Agent does not require any master SNMP agent to be installed prior to installing this SNMP Agent.
+The WEBTELEMETRY SNMP Agent does not require any master SNMP agent to be installed prior to installing this SNMP Agent.